ExoMemphiz/Custom-Ikea-LED-Table/README.md

 Custom IKEA LED Table
 =======

-IKEA LED Table based on Arduino with supported Bluetooth controller on from an Android app.
+IKEA LED Table based on Arduino with supported Bluetooth controller from an Android app.

 Main menu of this table is divided into 3 sections
 -------